 Also make sure to keep the muscle relaxed and bear in mind to only focus on tender spots.

-Use maximal 15 strokes on each tender spot.
+Use a maximum of 15 strokes on each tender spot.
 That is absolutely sufficient.

 With treating trigger points, it’s better to keep your massage sessions short and to repeat them frequently.